Italian coastguard heard pleading with liner captain

 | GIGLIO, Italy

-The discoveries took the known death toll to 11.
-One German who was listed as missing has been accounted for, Italy's civil protection department said, leaving 23 people still missing four days after the giant cruiser carrying more than 4,200 passengers and crew was ripped open by rocks off a Tuscan island.
+The discoveries took the known death toll to 11, leaving 24 people, including a number of German tourists, unaccounted for four days after the giant cruiser carrying more than 4,200 passengers and crew was ripped open by rocks off a Tuscan island.

-Captain Francesco Schettino has been allowed to leave jail but is under house arrest, blamed by his employer for risking thousands of lives and half a billion dollars of ship in a reckless display of bravado.
+Captain Francesco Schettino is in jail, blamed by his employer for risking thousands of lives and half a billion dollars of ship in a reckless display of bravado.

 On Tuesday, rescuers used explosives to blast through the maze of luxury cabins, bars and spas, fast losing hope of finding anyone alive.
-Inside the ship, which lies on its side, heavy floating furniture and pitch-black conditions made conditions dangerous.
+Inside the wreck heavy floating furniture and pitch-black conditions made conditions very dangerous.

 A tearful firefighter told Reuters: "Virtually all the dry part has been searched.
 It would need a miracle to find anyone alive in the wet part."
 No survivors have been found since Sunday.

-A list of people still unaccounted for was released on the Italian interior ministry's website on Tuesday, including 13 German, four French, five Italian and two American passengers, and four crew members from Italy, India, Hungary and Peru.
+Before the five bodies were found on Tuesday, those missing were 14 German, five Italian, four French and two American passengers and four crew from Italy, Peru, India and Hungary.

-Authorities said it was thought that the five bodies discovered on Tuesday were among the 28 in the list, but had not been identified yet.

 Schettino is accused of multiple manslaughter, causing a shipwreck by sailing too close to shore and abandoning ship before all his passengers and crew scrambled off.